 Schedule Professional Heat Pump Maintenance

 Cleaning your heat pump’s components yourself first goes a long way toward keeping your unit in top form.
 Nothing, however, compares to a full system tune-up from a professional HVAC technician.
-The main aspects of professional preventative maintenance for heat pumps include:
+The main aspects of professional preventive maintenance for heat pumps include:

 - Thorough system inspection